saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 $ touch variables.tf
 ```

 Terraform variables are declared in a variable block.
-You can declare a type, by default it's string, description and a default value
+You can declare a type, description, and a default value:

 _variables.tf_
 ```